Agri-R1: Agricultural Reasoning for Disease Diagnosis via Automated-Synthesis and Reinforcement Learning: Introduction

-The dominant paradigm for adapting VLMs to agricultural tasks is supervised fine-tuning (SFT).
-While effective in-domain, SFT faces three critical limitations that impede real-world deployment: (1) data hunger, requiring massive labeled datasets that are costly to acquire in resource-constrained domains~\cite{liu2024multimodal}; (2) limited interpretability, models produce diagnostic labels without explaining their reasoning, creating a ``black-box'' that undermines farmer trust and prevents validation by agricultural extension agents~\cite{zhi2025medgr,chu2025sft}; and (3) poor generalization, as models memorize dataset-specific patterns rather than robust diagnostic reasoning, leading to sharp performance drops under domain shifts (e.g., new crops, lighting conditions, or co-infections)~\cite{pan2025medvlm,wu2023laboratory,nanavaty2024integrating,chen2025sft}.
-These limitations collectively point to a fundamental gap: the need for models that are not only accurate but also data-efficient, interpretable, and robust to the open-ended diversity of real-world agricultural queries.
+The predominant paradigm for adapting VLMs to agricultural tasks is SFT.
+Although effective within the training domain, SFT suffers from three critical limitations that hinder its real-world deployment.
+First, it is data-hungry, requiring massive labeled datasets that are prohibitively expensive to obtain in resource-constrained agricultural settings~\cite{liu2024multimodal}.
+Second, it offers limited interpretability, as models produce diagnostic labels without explicating their underlying reasoning.
+This "black-box" behavior undermines farmer trust and prevents effective validation by agricultural extension agents~\cite{zhi2025medgr,chu2025sft}.
+Third, it generalizes poorly, as models tend to memorize dataset-specific patterns rather than acquire robust diagnostic reasoning.
+Consequently, their performance deteriorates sharply under domain shifts, such as encountering new crops, varying lighting conditions, or concurrent infections~\cite{pan2025medvlm,wu2023laboratory,nanavaty2024integrating,chen2025sft}.
+Collectively, these limitations reveal a fundamental gap: the need for models that are not only accurate but also data-efficient, interpretable, and robust to the open-ended diversity inherent in real-world agricultural queries.

-Structured reasoning enhances model transparency by generating explicit intermediate steps, while reinforcement learning (RL) offers an alternative to SFT by promoting diverse reasoning strategies through reward guidance~\cite{shakya2023reinforcement}.
-Group Relative Policy Optimization (GRPO)~\cite{shao2024deepseekmath,wang2025grpo,tong2025delving} has achieved strong generalization in mathematical and coding tasks via group-based advantage estimation.
+Structured reasoning enhances model transparency by generating explicit intermediate reasoning steps, while reinforcement learning (RL) presents a promising alternative to SFT by promoting diverse reasoning strategies through reward guidance~\cite{shakya2023reinforcement}.
+GRPO~\cite{shao2024deepseekmath,wang2025grpo,tong2025delving} has achieved strong generalization in mathematical and coding tasks via group-based advantage estimation.
 However, a direct application in agriculture faces two synergistic bottlenecks.
 First, constructing high-quality CoT data is prohibitively expensive, requiring domain experts to manually annotate reasoning chains.
 Second, existing RL applications in medical VQA~\cite{yi2022automated,hu2023reinforcement} primarily target \emph{closed-set multiple-choice questions} with binary rewards.
-This paradigm is fundamentally mismatched with agricultural VQA, which requires evaluating open-ended, linguistically diverse responses for both factual correctness and reasoning quality—a challenge that remains unaddressed in prior work.
+This paradigm is fundamentally mismatched with agricultural VQA, which requires evaluating open-ended, linguistically diverse responses for both factual correctness and reasoning quality---a challenge that remains unaddressed in prior work.